leojhernandez/CIS-3920-STA-3155/README.md

 # R for Programming
-A repository for a Data Mining and Forecasting and Regression class.
+A repository for Data Mining and Forecasting & Regression class.